Image by Rick Wyatt

 Dutch (United) East Indies Company 1602-1798

 The traditional story tells us that Henry Hudson sailed up the Hudson River in 1609, and purchased the Island of Manhattan for a handful of beads.
 Although Hudson did sail up the river, it is more likely that the legendary purchase of Manhattan from Native Americans took place 17 years later when Peter Minuit, the Director-General of New Netherland, did so for some trade goods valued at 60 guilders in 1626.
 Both men did work for the Dutch East Indies Company and use versions of this company flag.
-The tricolored flag used the Dutch national colors (see above) and had a large "V" and smaller "O" and "C" standing for the "Vereenigde Oostindische Compagnie" or United East India Company.
+The tricolored flag used the Dutch national colors (see above) and had a large "V" and smaller "O" and "C" standing for the "Vereenigde Oostindische Compagnie" (VOC) or United East India Company.
 It was called "united" because it was actually six local companies, each based in a different Dutch city (Amsterdam, Delft, Enkhuizen, Hoorn, Middelburg, and Rotterdam).
 Other modern variants of this flag (and there are many) show the "V" reversed as an "A" standing for "Algemeene Oostindische Compagnie" or General East India Company.
 Some claim the "A" stood for "Amsterdam," but although various chambers had their own local flags for the company, the city initials in reality never replaced the "V." ( Click Here for more information )

 Hudson's last voyage of discovery was financed by a British company.
 The Honorable East India Company (see flag below) wanted to find the "North West Passage" over the top of North America to the Indies.
 On the voyage Henry Hudson, was cast ashore to die by his mutinous crew in the bay which now bears his name.

-| Top of Page | The Vikings | The Spanish | The Dutch | The English | The French | The Russians |
+| Top of Page | The Vikings | The Spanish | The Dutch | The Swedes | The English | The French | The Russians |

 The English Explorers and Colonies